-- 1. National Immunisation Management System (NIMS) administrative data are used to validate Coronavirus (COVID-19) Infection Survey self-reported records of vaccination for England.
-The equivalent of this is currently not included for other countries meaning the estimates for Wales, Northern Ireland and Scotland are produced only from Coronavirus (COVID-19) Infection Survey self-reported records of vaccination. - 2.
-We produce weekly modelled estimates using standard calendar weeks starting Monday.
-To provide the most timely and accurate estimates possible for antibody positivity, the model will include data for the first four to seven days of the most recent week available, depending on the availability of test results.
-The antibody estimate for the most recent week in this publication includes data from 17 to 23 May 2021.
+1. National Immunisation Management System (NIMS) administrative data are used to validate Coronavirus (COVID-19) Infection Survey self-reported records of vaccination for England.
+The equivalent of this is currently not included for other countries meaning the estimates for Wales, Northern Ireland and Scotland are produced only from Coronavirus (COVID-19) Infection Survey self-reported records of vaccination.

-2. Percentage of adults testing positive for COVID-19 antibodies and percentage of adults vaccinated against COVID-19 in England, Wales, Northern Ireland and Scotland
+2 .
+Percentage of adults testing positive for COVID-19 antibodies and percentage of adults vaccinated against COVID-19 in England, Wales, Northern Ireland and Scotland

-The percentage of adults who would have tested positive for coronavirus (COVID-19) antibodies continued to increase across the UK in recent weeks1.
+The percentage of adults who would have tested positive for coronavirus (COVID-19) antibodies continued to increase across the UK in recent weeks.

-Table 1: Estimated percentage of adults who would have tested positive for COVID-19 antibodies, UK countries Estimated percentage of adults who would have tested positive for SARS-CoV-2 antibodies from a blood sample, week beginning 17 May 2021, UK
+Table 1: Estimated percentage of adults who would have tested positive for SARS-CoV-2 antibodies from a blood sample, week beginning 14 June 2021, UK countries